 The threshold eligibility requirements outlined above for HAP applicants are applied uniformly across all HAP subjects and Faculties, unless there are special or extenuating circumstances that need to be considered.
 Examples of such extenuating circumstances include high achievers who have spent time overseas during Year 11 and therefore are unable to complete TASC Level 3 or Level 4 subjects or an exceptionally high-achieving Grade 10 student seeking to undertake HAP in Year 11 in a particular study area.
-Note, however, that in all such cases, evidence of exceptional academic performance will be required.
-Particularly if you are seeking to apply to do HAP in Year 11, the University will carefully consider your application to determine not only if there is sufficient evidence of exceptional achievement in your academic records but also sufficient maturity to balance university level study with TASC accredited study.
-In this regard, your school/referee reports will need to provide a strong case to support your application to be enrolled in the HAP program earlier than Year 12.
+Note, however, that in all such cases, evidence of exceptional academic performance will be required (see below: 'For entry into HAP in Grade 11').
 In the case of extenuating circumstances, internal representatives of the University including the Head of Enrolments, the HAP Coordinator and relevant Faculty representatives will be involved in assessing these cases.

 Each HAP application will be considered on a case-by-case basis to determine eligibility.

 If you apply for entry to the High Achiever Program you should consider carefully your overall study demands in the TCE/IB in relation to proposed university units before confirming your enrolment.
 It is also important that potential HAP students are aware of the University's timetable for your planned HAP unit before confirming your enrolment with the University.

 Please note the following specific eligibility conditions applicable to HAP applications for modern languages: